AdobeDocs/dynamic-media-classic.en/help/using/viewing-adding-exporting-metadata.md

 | Move Up/Move Down | The order in the schema is reflected in the UI.
 To change the order, select a property or choice value and move it with the buttons.
 Drag & drop is not currently supported.|
 | Delete | Deletes a property or choice value from the schema.
 It does not delete values from the XMP block or the Database.
 The property is no longer available for Metadata Views and is removed from the Asset Detail View.
 If the property was published to the Metadata Server, perform a force publish to remove the data from the public-facing Metadata Server. |

 The system automatically generates a custom schema for User-defined fields with the prefix `s7udf`.
-It is existing User-defined Fields and they are edited in their own Setup section.
+The schema consists of existing User-defined Fields that are edited in their own Setup section.

 >[!NOTE]
 >